webgriffe/SyliusAkeneoPlugin/docs/architecture_and_customization.md

 associations to the corresponding Sylius products associations.
 The association types must already exist on Sylius with the same code they have on Akeneo.

+### Attribute importer

+Another provided importer is the **attribute importer** (`\Webgriffe\SyliusAkeneoPlugin\Attribute\Importer`).
+This importer imports the Akeneo attribute translations into Sylius attribute and option translations.
+The attributes and options must already exist on Sylius with the same code they have on Akeneo to be imported.

 ### Attribute options importer

 Another provided importer is the **attribute options importer** (`\Webgriffe\SyliusAkeneoPlugin\AttributeOptions\Importer`).
 This importer imports the Akeneo simple select and multi select attributes options into Sylius select attributes.
+It imports also all attribute options that are used on Sylius as product options.
+If the attribute has metrical type the values will not be imported because they could be any value, it will be created by the ProductOptionValueResolver during product variant import.
-The select attributes must already exist on Sylius with the same code they have on Akeneo.
+The select attributes and the product options must already exist on Sylius with the same code they have on Akeneo to be imported.

 ## Customize which Akeneo products to import